Magister Juris: University of Oxford

 Academic dress for the MJur is the same as for the BCL, an outward sign of their shared content and structure: A black gown of silk with a form of black lace sewn on the collar, the lower part of the back, and down the sleeves which are closed and cut straight, but have an opening just above the elbow.
 The hood, of Dean Burgon shape, is of blue corded silk or poplin with white fur fabric.
 Holders of the MJur degree rank directly below Bachelors of Civil Law, and above Bachelors of Medicine and Surgery.

 Admission to the MJur is slightly more competitive than to the BCL: According to data disclosed by the University of Oxford, for 50 places available each year, 376 people applied on average in the three years before the academic year 2019/20, which equals an average application success rate of 13.2%.
 The success rate for BCL applications in the same period was 15.1%.

 Historically, students from civil law jurisdictions were able to study for the BCL at Oxford, but had to meet additional requirements.
 Following the establishment of the Institute for European and Comparative Law at Oxford, in 1992 the faculty of law introduced a one-year degree programme of Magister Juris in European and Comparative Law, and in 1999/2000 closed the BCL to students from civil law jurisdictions.
 The Magister Juris at that time allowed to choose a number of undergraduate options, as well as an option in the history faculty.
 As the MJur and BCL programmes became more similar, the qualifier in European and Comparative Law was dropped in 2001.

 Master of Jurisprudence at the universities of Durham and Birmingham

 Whereas the Oxford MJur is a taught degree, the MJur programmes offered by Durham and Birmingham are research degrees.
 It is awarded on the basis of a candidate's thesis (usually 40,000 words) in an approved area of law, under the supervision of an academic staff.
-The MJur must demonstrate an advanced understanding of the subject but – in contrast to a PhD – need not constitute an original contribution to knowledge nor reach a standard worthy of publication.
+The MJur must demonstrate an advanced understanding of the subject but – in contrast to a PhD – need not constitute an original contribution to knowledge or reach a standard worthy of publication.
 Unlike LLM or Oxford's MJur dissertations, MJur degrees at Durham and Birmingham are examined by appointed internal and external examiners, for which a report is prepared.
 A viva voce, an essential component of PhDs at British universities, is unusual for MJur degrees.